What is plurality?

 Are you insane or just trying to be special?

 We currently do not have a diagnosis related to plurality (DID, OSDD, UDD), but we've been to various psychiatrists and therapists over the years and have been repeatedly told we are not experiencing psychosis or other issues that could cause us to perceive reality in a distorted fashion.
 We are aware of what we are doing at any given time and are able to make decisions for ourselves.
 Beyond that, it depends on your definition of insanity.
 If having atypical subjective experiences counts as being crazy, then we're downright nuts and there's no way we can persuade you otherwise.
 The same goes for dissociation, anxiety, memory issues, and so on.
 If you want to call us crazy, go ahead.
 At this point, we don't really care whether other people think we're off our rocker.
 Other people are going to judge us no matter what we do, so we might as well be ourselves and let other people think what they will.

 As for the question of trying to be special: being plural isn't something we chose, and our existence doesn't depend on you or anyone else believing in it.
 In the past, we've tried to suppress our plurality to be "normal," but it did far more harm than good.
 Nothing worked and we're done trying to erase our own existence to please others.
 We're still here after all that effort and all these years, and we're not going away any time soon.
 If someone wants to judge us for existing the way we do, then so be it.

 People are different, and everyone has the right to have their own opinions.
 It's not our job to dictate what you believe.
 That being said, it's generally rude and potentially harmful to tell someone they don't exist or aren't real.
 Please don't be the next person to claim they know our brain better than we do.

-Are you planning to fuse/integrate?
+Are you planning to fuse/integrate into one person?

 If it happens, then it happens, but we don't intend to seek out fusion at this time.